codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-06-bn1.md

 > WATCH foo bar
 ```

-Using the second client, the tester will modify the watched key.
+Using the second client, the tester will modify one of the watched keys.

 ```bash
 # Client 2